 Flipping the record over, we tried something quieter: the mellow groove of Worried About You.
 The detail was crisp, every nuance of the music allowed to express itself.
 We often find with turntables that they excel at one genre but come unstuck when presented with another.
 Not so the Technics SL-1500C; composed throughout our test, it was undoubtedly one of the most versatile record players we've tried at this price point.

 Technics SL-1500C review: The Alternatives

 If you want to veer away from Technics (and save yourself some money in the process), then take a look at the Rega Planar 3 Elys 2.
 Number one in our guide to the best turntables, this £650 deck looks incredible (imagine a futuristic hotplate) and sounds even better.
-Bear in mind, though, that it's manually operated and doesn't come with a built-in phono stage.
+Bear in mind, though, that it's manually operated and doesn't come with a built-in phono preamp.

 Feel like splashing out?
 At around £1300, the Clearaudio Concept will make your wallet feel like it's spent six months at Weight Watchers, but in your return for that hefty outlay you'll get a manual turntable that marries quirky looks with quality sound.
-Still no built-in phono stage, though.
+Still no built-in phono preamp, though.